halleewong/ScribblePrompt/README.md

 * **ScribblePrompt-SAM** based on the [Segment Anything Model](https://github.com/facebookresearch/segment-anything)

 Both models have been trained with iterative **scribbles, click, and bounding box interactions** on a diverse collection of 65 medical imaging datasets with both real and synthetic labels.

+## MedScribble Dataset

+We release MedScribble, a dataset of multi-annotator scribble annotations for diverse biomedical image segmentation tasks, under [`./MedScribble`](https://github.com/halleewong/ScribblePrompt/tree/main/MedScribble).
+See [the readme](https://github.com/halleewong/ScribblePrompt/tree/main/MedScribble/README.md) for more info and [`./MedScribble/tutorial.ipynb`](https://github.com/halleewong/ScribblePrompt/tree/main/MedScribble/tutorial.ipynb) for a preview of the data.

 ## Installation